Malafas/OpenRA/ADS/ANALYSIS.md

 OpenRA is a project meant to recreate and modernize the classic Command & Conquer real time strategy (RTS) games.
 It is made of two major elements: the OpenRA engine, a cross-platform open source game engine that provides a common platform for building RTS games; and OpenRA mods, the tweaks and changes that can be made to the common RTS platform provided by the OpenRA engine.

+The OpenRA engine is free comes with three distinct mods: Red Alert, Tiberian Dawn and Dune 2000.
 It includes native support for modern operating systems (Windows 10, macOS, and most Linux distros) without relying on emulation or binary hacks.

 ##Technology
 ###.Net